remfan1994/strawberry-creek-voices/narrative/continuous_flow_index.md

 **Narrative Elements:** Deliberate movement, interactions between creatures, small-scale change in environment, cause and effect clearly observable
 **Moral Note:** First anchor where Repetition and Watchfulness are practically demonstrated

+## Transition 20 → 21
+**Text:** Actions produce measurable outcomes.
+Ripples settle, creatures adjust, and currents reflect the effects of prior steps.
+Observation turns inward to assessment, recording deviations and noting efficiencies or misalignments.
+Every effect is data for the next iteration.
+**Annotation:** Moves from action to assessment; introduces feedback and reflection as essential for calibration.

 ## Anchor 21 - The Hollowed Spire
 **File:** `anchor21.md`